 The global proteomics market was valued at over USD 11.8 billion in 2015.
-The growing incidence of target diseases such as cancer, diabetes, and cardiovascular is expected to be the major factor for the market growth.
+The growing incidence of target diseases such as cancer, diabetes, and cardiovascular is expected to be the major factor for market growth.
 Customized therapies and medicines such as protein sequencing are under research for such diseases.
-The sudden climatic changes, unhealthy lifestyle, and low awareness about infectious diseases in the low-income countries foster the demand for better diagnosis of fatal diseases.
+The sudden climatic changes, unhealthy lifestyle, and low awareness about infectious diseases in low-income countries foster the demand for better diagnosis of fatal diseases.

-The goal for studying proteomics in the 21st century is to be able to detect diseases at early stages.
-An inordinate progress is being made in past few years, as proteomics proves to be a very powerful tool for providing information pertaining to a broad range of diseases.
-Recent advancement in this field includes multiple reactions monitoring, which quantifies the proteins in the cerebrospinal fluid for detection of later stages of multiple sclerosis.
+The goal of studying proteomics in the 21st century is to be able to detect diseases at early stages.
+An inordinate progress is being made in the past few years, as proteomics proves to be a very powerful tool for providing information pertaining to a broad range of diseases.
+Recent advancement in this field includes multiple reactions monitoring, which quantifies the proteins in the cerebrospinal fluid for the detection of later stages of multiple sclerosis.

 U.S. Proteomics Market By Product, USD Million, 2013 - 2024

-The regents segment was estimated to be the largest and the fastest growing segment in 2015, owing to factors such as widespread research in academic institutes coupled with high frequency of usage of reagent, kits, chemicals, and strips for the analysis of various biological samples.
+The regents segment was estimated to be the largest and the fastest-growing segment in 2015, owing to factors such as widespread research in academic institutes coupled with high frequency of usage of reagent, kits, chemicals, and strips for the analysis of various biological samples.

-The introduction of technologically advanced instruments, such as 2-D electrophoresis protein analyzers, is projected to exhibit a significant growth over the forecast period.
+The introduction of technologically advanced instruments, such as 2-D electrophoresis protein analyzers, is projected to exhibit significant growth over the forecast period.
 Instruments such as biochip analyzers and electrophoresis instruments are majorly used for the quantification of proteins.

 The large-scale analysis of proteins through techniques such as x-ray crystallography, protein fractionation systems, microarray, and surface plasma resonance provides the view of molecular and cellular functions that give access to overall information of the complex processes in the living systems.
-The increasing importance of such studies for targeted diagnosis and treatment leads to rise in demand for proteomics market over the forecast period.
+The increasing importance of such studies for targeted diagnosis and treatment leads to rise in demand for the proteomics market over the forecast period.